sundbp/sqlite4clj/README.md

      :pragma    {:foreign_keys false}}))
 ```

- This creates a reader connection pool with a number of connections equal to `:pool-size` and a single writer connection.
+ This creates a `:reader` connection pool with a number of connections equal to `:pool-size` and a single `:writer` connection.
 Single writer at the application level allows you to get the most out of SQLite's performance in addition to preventing `SQLITE_BUSY` and `SQLITE_LOCKED` messages.
 Finally, it makes it trivial to do transaction batching at the application layer for increased write throughput.

 Running a read query: